ghc/ghc/docs/users_guide/ghci.rst

 A custom pretty printing function can be used, for example, to format tree-like and nested structures in a more readable way.

-The ``-interactive-print`` flag can also be used when running GHC in ``-e mode``:
+The :ghc-flag:`-interactive-print` flag can also be used when running GHC in ``-e mode``:

 .. code-block:: none